-A godly marriage requires a godly man and a godly woman.
-What are the essential traits a woman should look for in a man she would consider dating or marrying?
+A godly marriage requires a godly husband and a godly wife.
+What are the qualities of a godly man a woman should look for when dating or considering marriage?

 These cameras reveal something we know already: People’s character is revealed by what they do when they think no one’s looking.
 That’s not a new concept.
 Thomas Macaulay (1800-1859) once wrote, “The measure of man’s real character is what he would do if he knew he would never be found out.”

 Here are five basic questions to consider when looking for a godly man.

 1. Whom does he follow?
 (A godly man follows Christ)